lotsofs/livesplit-asl/README.md

 ## Age of Empires II: Definitive Edition
 - Game Time Display & Tracker
 - This timer currently does not track time lost due to resets etc. It is only useful for timing ILs in full run contexts, and for those who wish to have splits for their ILs.
 If you do a full run and don't reset any level, the total game time should be accurate however.
-- Tested with current version only.
+- Tested with current versions only.
 Can add older versions if you provide me with the memory addresses.
 Contact: discord.gg/lotsofs
-- In case of a game update on Steam, this might break.
-Please contact me immediately if this happens and I haven't noticed.
+- I try to update this when the game updates, but I might miss it or forget.
+Let me know if this is the case.

 ## Carmageddon 2
 - Autosplitter